Erotic Ghost Story

 Erotic Ghost Story (聊齋艷譚 (Liáo zhāi yàn tán)) is a "Category III" rated Hong Kong erotic film.
-Directed by Lam Ngai Kai and starring Amy Yip, So Man, Hitomi Kudo and Manfred Wong, and was released in 1990.
-The film became a box office success in Hong Kong, and Erotic Ghost Story II was made and released in 1991.
-It incorporates themes from Pu Songling's Strange Tales from a Chinese Studio and its story is largely influenced by The Witches of Eastwick.
+Directed by Lam Ngai Kai and starring Amy Yip, So Man, Hitomi Kudo and Manfred Wong, it was released in 1990.

+The film became a box office success in Hong Kong, and three sequels, Erotic Ghost Story II, Erotic Ghost Story III, and Erotic Ghost Story: Perfect Match were released in 1991, 1992 and 1997 respectively.

+The film incorporates themes from Pu Songling's Strange Tales from a Chinese Studio and its story is largely influenced by The Witches of Eastwick.